-The family starts with Samuel Reffell, born 9 July 1801 to John Reffell and Margaret Rushbrook.
-The 26 year old Samuel married 17 year old Elizabeth West in the church of St James Bury St Edmund on 20 December 1827.
-Over the next twenty two years they produced a 13 children!
-In line with the times four of these did not see their first birthday and one died aged ten.
-However, the rest of the children thrived and there are many people alive today descended from this union.
+This branch of the family starts with Samuel Reffell, born 9 July 1801 to John Reffell and Margaret Rushbrook.
+When he was 26 years old, Samuel married the 17 year old Elizabeth West in the church of St James Bury St Edmund on 20 December 1827.
+Over the next twenty two years they produced 13 children!
+In line with the times four of these did not see their first birthday, one died aged ten and another aged 16.
+However, the rest of the children thrived and there are many people alive today descended from this particular union.

 1828 Anne Maria, died 1829

 1831 Elizabeth, married Frederick Norman in 1856 at Bury St Edmunds